aws-samples/amazon-cognito-passwordless-auth/README.md

     super(scope, id, props);

     const passwordless = new Passwordless(this, "Passwordless", {
+      userPool: yourUserPool, // optional, if not provided an Amazon Cognito User Pool will be created for you
       allowedOrigins: [
         "http://localhost:5173", // Mention all URLs you're exposing the web app on ],